RGGH/evaluate/README.md

 ### TL;DR;

-set .env
+- set .env
-install evaluate or build and run it with Docker access it at port 8080 on localhost
+- install evaluate or build and run it with Docker
+- access it at port 8080 on localhost
+- Call API from Python, JS, cURL, Postman etc or access GUI via link in browser

 ---